Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

     $ echo 'export TBB_HOME=/usr/lib/x86_64-linux-gnu' >> ~/.bashrc
     $ echo 'export BOOST_HOME=/usr/lib/x86_64-linux-gnu' >> ~/.bashrc

-Notice that during the installation of Boost, you might be asked to choose the aera and the city.
+Notice that during the installation of Boost, you might be asked to choose the area and the city.

 **SPHinXsys** use **Simbody** to calculate the multi-body dynamics, thus we need to install **Simbody**.
 Here are the optional steps for visualizer of **Simbody**::